 Additional Ingredients Needed:

-- Place funnel in the mouth of the fermentation jug and pour your room temperature chardonnay juice in the fermenter.
-Top up with water until the juice is at the one gallon mark and shake the fermenter gently to make sure the juice and water are mixed.
+- Place your sanitized funnel in the mouth of the fermentation jug and pour your room temperature chardonnay grape juice in the fermenter.
+Top up with water until the juice is at the one-gallon mark (regular tap water is great).
+Shake the fermenter gently to make sure the juice and water are mixed.

-- Take your hydrometer and drop it gently into the juice you’ve collected.
-Give the hydrometer a spin so that it doesn’t catch the sides of the case.
-It will bob for a short time then float.
-Check the number on the hydrometer where the surface of the juice is (it should be around 1.088) and write this down.
-This number will be important in letting you know the alchohol of your wine later.
+- Sanitize your hydrometer and drop it into the liquid-filled tube, heavy side first.
+Give it a gentle spin and let it bob.
+When the hydrometer has stopped moving, check the number on the hydrometer at the level of the juice and write this down (it should be around 1.088).
+This number will be important in letting you know the alcohol of your wine on bottling day.

-- Attach sanitized screw-top stopper to bottle.
+- Attach sanitized screw-top stopper to fermenter.
 Slide rubber tubing no more than 1” (2.5 cm) into the stopper and place the other end in small bowl of sanitizer.
+Make sure the tube is not submerged in your wine.
 You’ve just made a “blow-off tube”.
 It allows CO2 to escape.

-- Let sit for two or three days or until vigorous bubbling subsides.
-This is when fermentation is highest.
+- Fermentation is going to be the most active over the next two or three days.
 You may notice bubbles and foam at the top of the wine.
-After bubbling calms down, clean tubing and ready your airlock.
+After bubbling calms down, remove tubing and ready your airlock.

 - Insert airlock into hole in stopper.

-- Keep at room temperature for 10 days without disturbing other than to show off to friends.
+- Keep at room temperature for 8 more days without disturbing other than to show off to friends.
 (If wine is still bubbling, leave sitting until it stops.)